dqrobotics/dqrobotics.github.io/index.md

 More details at the [docs](https://dqroboticsgithubio.readthedocs.io/en/latest/installation/python.html#python3-installation).

 Notes:
-1. No support, but package available: Python 3.7 in MacOSX 10.13.
-2. No support, but package available: Python >=3.5 in Windows 10.
-3. No support for conda installations, but you might be able to install the wheel file.
+1. No support for conda installations, but you might be able to install the wheel file.

 ## MATLAB